numpy/numpy/doc/neps/nep-0029-deprecation_policy.rst

 Detailed description
 --------------------

+For the purposes of this NEP we assume semantic versioning and define:

+*major version*
+   A release that change the first number (e.g. X.0.0)

+*minor version*
+   A release that changes the second number (e.g x.Y.0)

+*patch version*
+   A release that changes the third number (e.g. x.y.Z)

-When a project creates a new major or minor release, we recommend that the project should support all minor versions of ``Python`` introduced and released in the prior 42 months ~~from their anticipated release date~~ and all minor versions of NumPy released in the prior 24 months.
+When a project creates a new major or minor version, we recommend that the project should support all minor versions of ``Python`` introduced and released in the prior 42 months ~~from their anticipated release date~~ and all minor versions of NumPy released in the prior 24 months.

 The diagram::